 - Smile – even when you’re talking on the phone.

 - Be a good listener.
 Encourage your clients to talk about themselves.
 Practice putting yourself in their shoes.

-presentations or call agenda items ahead of time if you’re new or feel as though you need client communication practice. delivering
+- Practice delivering presentations or call agenda items ahead of time if you’re new or feel as though you need client communication practice.

 - Show loyalty.
 Give credit to your main points of contact when their colleagues and bosses are in the room.
 Look for opportunities to do so during in-person meetings and during calls.

 - Ever jump into a conference call and not know the cadence of what to do or say first?
 Avoid the awkwardness by starting off with “Hello, this is [Your Name]” the minute that you enter the call.

 - If something goes wrong, do NOT apologize if it’s not your fault.
 Instead, investigate and come back with an answer or your best guess as to what happened.